silvacms/silva.pas.base/README.txt

 integration in Silva.
 Installing it will also create a new PAS *acl_user* for the Silva Root, pre-configured to add users in it.

+In a Silva instance, you cannot mix PAS *acl_user* and regular Zope 2 one.

-This extension require at least `Silva`_ 2.1.2 or higher.
-For previous release of Silva, please use ``silva.pas.base`` 1.2.
+This extension require at least `Silva`_ 2.3 or higher.
+For previous release of Silva, please use previous versions of ``silva.pas.base``.

 Installation
 ============